 CFRP (carbon fiber reinforced polymer) tooling offers excellent value for larger volume production runs where hand lay-up production methods are used.

-The low thermal expansion of a CFRP tool is perfect for applications where highly accurate, repeatable component geometry is required and the lightweight nature of CFRP makes it an excellent material choice for moulding larger composite components.
+The low thermal expansion of a CFRP tool is perfect for applications where highly accurate, repeatable component geometry is required and the lightweight nature of CFRP makes it an excellent material choice for molding larger composite components.

-When curing at elevated temperatures, a CFRP tool has much lower expansion due to its very low CTE (coefficient of thermal expansion) than an aluminium mould, leading to higher geometric consistency between the final parts and the original CAD, even with multiple uses.
+When curing at elevated temperatures, a CFRP tool has much lower expansion due to its very low CTE (coefficient of thermal expansion) than an aluminium mold, leading to higher geometric consistency between the final parts and the original CAD, even with multiple uses.

-Additionally, we offer GRP (Glass Reinforced Polymer) moulds which offer a slight cost saving over CFRP and are better suited for production runs where an ambient cure temperature is used, such as resin infusion or wet-lay.
+Additionally, we offer GRP (Glass Reinforced Polymer) molds which offer a slight cost saving over CFRP and are better suited for production runs where an ambient cure temperature is used, such as resin infusion or wet-lay.

 Plyable takes your component CAD model and tools are designed.